 Robert G. Finbow, The Limits of Regionalism: NAFTA's Labour Accord (KDZ432.A41993 F56 2006) is a critical review of the impact of NAFTA on labor in all three member nations.

-Gary Hufbauer, NAFTA Revisited: Achievements and Challenges (HF1746 .H85 2005) this analysis focuses on the strengths and weakness of NAFTA and advocates a revision to address issues concerning labor and environmental protections.
+Gary Hufbauer, NAFTA Revisited: Achievements and Challenges (HF1746 .H85 2005) is an analysis focusing on the strengths and weakness of NAFTA and advocating a revision to address issues concerning labor and environmental protections.